boston-dynamics/spot-sdk/python/examples/world_object_with_image_coordinates/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - World Object Service with Image Coordinates
+# Using World Object Service with Image Coordinates

 The "image properties" field of a world object can be used to describe pixel coordinates which could represent the bounding boxes of an object or a single point pixel marking the object within the image.
 Image coordinates often have no associated transform information, unlike fiducial world objects, so this example demonstrates issuing a mutation world object request without appending any transformations to the frame tree snapshot.